Configuration¶

 on Continuous Integration environments by using partial configuration files.

-This allows configuration files listed in the imports
+This allows configuration files listed in the import

 configuration values for previously listed files.